 Coedwig strongly believes in feeding Cardigans a diet rich in animal proteins.
 This concept is more widely accepted than a few years ago when many dog food companies taught that too much protein was a bad thing.
-These companies sponsored "canine nutrition" courses for many veterinarians.
-The general implications were that feeding a diet rich in animal protein was bad, i.e. too expensive and harder to make a profit.
+These companies sponsored "canine nutrition" courses for many Veterinarians.
+The general implications have been that feeding a diet rich in animal protein was bad, i.e. too expensive and harder to make a profit...
+Times have changed!

-Coedwig Cardigans have been fed a rich and nutritious diet and have enjoyed superior health and long lives.
+Coedwig Cardigan's have been fed a rich and nutritious diet and have enjoyed superior health and long lives.
 This outline is meant only to be a guide.
 Each owner can modify this basic concept to fit his or her lifestyle.